LovelaceAcademy/Learn/_posts/2021-06-09-running-a-full-node.markdown

 understanding of the Cardano node.
 This knowledge is essential whether you want to build DApps, wallets, integration tools, mint custom tokens or operate your own stake pool.
-As mentioned in the previous article, the full node is open for everyone to run and we strongly encourage learning how to do it.
+As mentioned in the previous article, the full node is open for everyone to run and we strongly encourage every developer to learn how to do it.

 We will break it down in five basic steps: